Avoiding internet scams

 This can involve scams called ‘phishing’ and ‘spoofing’.
 Phishing (FISH-ing) is when an online scammer copies the appearance of a legitimate website in order to trick their victim into entering sensitive information (login credentials – from bank accounts, social networks, work accounts, etc).
 Spoofing is when a fraudulent email sender hopes to have you respond to an email that is made to look as if it's from a legitimate company.
 They might use techniques convincing you to click on a specific, malicious link and access a website that looks legit, but is actually controlled by them.
 You could be redirect to a fake login page that resembles the real website.
 They'll create a sense of urgency, tell you a frightening story of how your account is under threat and how you need to access a site as soon as possible where you must insert your credentials to confirm your identity or your account.
 This is only one example of many that are currently circulating the internet.
 CRA scams are especially prevalent these days.

-Here are some ways to avoid online traps:
+Here are some ways to avoid online traps

 Be alert to the fact that scams exist